Werner Wolf: Life

 In the year 1978 the Promotion B followed on the topic Beiträge zur Darstellung der geistigen und künstlerischen Entwicklung Richard Wagners nach 1848 (Contributions to the Representation of Richard Wagner's Spiritual and Artistic Development after 1848), the expertises were taken over by Walther Siegmund-Schultze, Ernst Hermann Meyer, Udo Klement and Gustav Seeber.
 From 1979 to 1981 he held a teaching position for music history at the Theaterhochschule "Hans Otto" Leipzig.
-In 1981 he became associate professor for Marxism-Leninism. musicology.
+In 1981 he became associate professor for musicology.
 His main research interests were musicology, especially music history, the history of music theatre and instrumental music.
 He gave special lectures on Wolfgang Amadeus Mozart, Ludwig van Beethoven, Franz Schubert, Richard Wagner, Johannes Brahms, Béla Bartók, Sergei Prokofiev, Karl Amadeus Hartmann, Dmitri Shostakovich and Hans Werner Henze.
 From 1985 to 1990 he was head of the musicology section of the Department of Musicology and Music Education.
 In 1989/90 he was a lecturer for music history at the Hochschule für Musik "Felix Mendelssohn Bartholdy" Leipzig; from 1996 to 2000 he took over the special seminar Aufführungspraxis und Interpretation der Musik des 19.
 Jahrhunderts (Performance practice and interpretation of 19th century music).
 In 1990 he retired when he reached the age limit.
 Among his students were among others Hella Bartnig, Renate Herklotz, Allmuth Behrendt and Ingolf Huhn.

 From 1954 to 1961 he was a member of the city council of the Cultural Association of the GDR.
 From 1955 to 1958 he was chairman of the cultural commission of the Leipziger Volkszeitung.
 From 1955 to 1990 he was a freelancer for the magazine Musik und Gesellschaft.
 From 1958 to 1970 he was chairman of the district working group choir at the cabinet for cultural work of the district of Leipzig.
 From 1958 to 1990 he belonged to the Verband der Komponisten und Musikwissenschaftler der DDR, from 1964 in the central committee and from 1968 in the district committee; in 1984 he became director of the music academy "Hans Pezold" in the district association Leipzig.
 From 1972 to 1990 he was a member of the Scientific Advisory Board for Musicology at the Ministry of Higher and Technical Education (East Germany) as well as a member of the Working Group for Music History of the Central Expert Commission there.